XM23-Pipeline-CPU/XM23-CPU/README.md

     5. Instructions

 ## Introduction and Background
-The XM23 emulator was developed from the ground up in natice C for the Computer Architecture course provided by Dalhousie University and led by Prof. Larry Hughes.
+The XM23 emulator was developed from the ground up in native C for the Computer Architecture course provided by Dalhousie University and led by Prof. Larry Hughes.
 This was an individual project that spanned the length of the entire semester (3+ months).
-The
+The XM23 is a small power efficient RISC chip being developed by Dalhousie University.
+Third year Computer Engineering students were tasked with creating a fully functioning emulator for the chip that will support the entirety of the ISA.
+The ISA was provided to students at the start of the semester, and a significant portion of the development was done independently.

+After the complition of the semester, I have added to, and optimized my implementation of the emulator.
+Additional features not required by the course are in the work and will be added with time.

+## Important Information
+This section outlines some important information regarding the emulator itself, as well as other important files and documents.

+### Must Knows
+The XM23 Emulator is based on the ISA developed by Prof. Larry Hughes.
+The most important features of the architecture are outlined in this README file, but for the full, detailed, specifics please refer to "XM-23 - ISA.pdf" Under "Full ISA".
+This document is over 100 pages long and outlines all the information about the architecture.
+Additionally, an up to date instruction set is available in "Revised XM23 Instruction Set.xlsx" under the same folder.
+Please refer to this instruction set and not the one outlined on the last page of the ISA.
+They have slight differences, and the emulator follows the "Revised XM23 Instruction Set.xlsx".